 Zero-Day Attack, by definition, is difficult to detect with traditional cybersecurity practices.
 Attackers spend years to develop the skill of finding such vulnerabilities; hence you need to be more sophisticated in detecting them even before the attackers.
 Advanced detection and patching practices become critical for zero-day vulnerabilities.

-Would you like to learn more on this topic with live examples, latest trends, and protection guidelines?
-Indusface is hosting a webinar on topic and can help you secure critical applications against zero-day attacks.
+Would you like to learn more about this topic with live examples, the latest trends, and protection guidelines?
+Indusface is hosting a webinar on the topic and can help you secure critical applications against zero-day attacks.

 What will you learn in this webinar?

-In this webinar, Scott Wright, Cybersecurity Expert & Founder of Security Perspectives, and Venkatesh Sundar, Founder & Chief Marketing Officer, Indusface joins us to discuss everything you need to keep your business safe from zero-day attacks.
+In this webinar, Scott Wright, Cybersecurity Expert & Founder of Security Perspectives, and Venkatesh Sundar, Founder & Chief Marketing Officer, Indusface joins us to discuss everything you need to keep your business safe.

 – What application zero-day attacks are